XENONnT/appletree/docs/source/basics/plugin.rst

         {},        # this plugin does not need any parameter so we can send an empty dict int(1e6),  # this is the batch_size, the only element in self.depends_on )

+Note that whatever `key` or `parameters` will be used in `Plugin.simulate` or not, they must be the first and second arguments, and `key` is always the first in the returned tuple.